Focused Practice in Hospital Medicine

 - Earn 100 MOC points in the past five years or be participating in the MOC reciprocity program.

-- Pass the Hospital Medicine 10 year MOC exam or Knowledge Check-In after having been approved to enter the program.
+- Pass the traditional, 10-year MOC exam in Hospital Medicine after having been approved to enter the program.

 You do not need to complete requirements in any particular order.
 However, if you do not complete the requirements within three years of entering the program, you will be prompted to resubmit the initial attestation to update your practice information.
 Your Physician Portal will show your outstanding requirements for earning the certificate.

-The FPHM certificate issued is contingent upon participating in Maintenance of Certification (MOC).
+The FPHM certificate issued is contingent upon participating in MOC.
 Once earned, the certificate will remain valid as long as you continue to meet the MOC program requirements.

 You are eligible to take a Hospital Medicine MOC assessment upon being approved to enter the program.

-- The Hospital Medicine 10 year MOC exam or the Hospital Medicine Knowledge Check-In (once it launches in 2020) satisfies the assessment requirement for the FPHM MOC program.
+- The traditional, 10-year MOC exam in Hospital Medicine satisfies the assessment requirement for the FPHM MOC program.

-- If you withdraw from the FPHM program after successfully passing the Hospital Medicine MOC exam or Knowledge Check-In, your FPHM certification status and assessment due date will be assigned to your Internal Medicine certification.
+- If you withdraw from the FPHM program after successfully passing the Hospital Medicine MOC Exam, your FPHM certification status and assessment due date may be assigned to your Internal Medicine certification upon request.
 This means you will not need to pass an internal medicine assessment any earlier than is currently required for your FPHM designation.

-- While you are in the FPHM MOC program, you can also take the Internal Medicine MOC exam or, if eligible, the Knowledge Check-In.
+- While you are in the FPHM MOC program, you can also take the Internal Medicine MOC Exam

-- If you take the Internal Medicine MOC exam or Knowledge Check-In while in the FPHM MOC program, these assessments and any valid MOC points will be applied to the Internal Medicine certification upon withdrawal from the FPHM program.
+- If you take the Internal Medicine MOC exam while in the FPHM MOC program, these assessments and any valid MOC points may be applied to the Internal Medicine certification upon withdrawal from the FPHM program at your request.

-In order to achieve the designation of board certified in Internal Medicine with a Focused Practice in Hospital Medicine, in addition to passing the Hospital Medicine MOC exam or Knowledge Check-In (once it launches in 2020) and maintaining an unrestricted medical license, participants must earn 100 MOC in the past five years or be participating in the MOC reciprocity program.
+In order to achieve the designation of board certified in Internal Medicine with a Focused Practice in Hospital Medicine, in addition to passing the Hospital Medicine MOC exam and maintaining an unrestricted medical license, participants must earn 100 MOC points in the past five years or be participating in the MOC reciprocity program.

-If you have previously participated in MOC, your MOC points may automatically be applied toward the requirements for the FPHM MOC program.
+If you have previously participated in MOC, your MOC points will automatically be applied toward the requirements for the FPHM MOC program.

-Your Physician Portal will track points earned toward the new FPHM MOC program requirements and tell you how many remaining points you may need to earn.
+Your Physician Portal will track points earned toward the new FPHM MOC program requirements.

 View your options for earning MOC points.